robcarver17/skipperman/docs/main-menu.md

 ### Change password

 Self explanatory.
-Note that if you lose your password you will have to ask an administrator to reset it for you.
+Note that if you forget your password you will have to ask an administrator to reset it for you.

 ## Menu options